sschreier/SschreierDropdownMenu/README.md

  - set the min width of the dropdown menu in pixels (*1)
  - set the font size of the dropdown menu in pixels (*1)
  - set the padding of the dropdown menu (*1)
+ - show the menu right-aligned
+ - open the dropdown menus always to the left
  - open the dropdown menus of the last main navigation menu item of a line of a full-surface or multi-line menu to the left
  - select the number of main navigation menu items where the dropdown menu should open to the left
  - set the minimum number of main navigation menu items per line from which the opening of the dropdown menu to the left should be checked